Gavin-Thomas/Wait-Times-for-Priority-Procedures-in-Canada/README.md

 Cleaned CSV file [HERE](https://github.com/Gavin-Thomas/Wait-Times-for-Priority-Procedures-in-Canada/blob/main/cleaned-patient_wait_times.csv)

-I also (manually - because it was easy) deleted the columns that I didn't want.
-These were "Region" & "Reporting Level"
+I manually deleted the columns that I didn't want.
+These were "Region" & "Reporting Level".
+Later on I deleted "Unit of Measurement"

 I used pandas and numpy for data cleaning.